ElMassimo/vite-plugin-full-reload/README.md

 ## Why? 🤔

-When using _[Vite Ruby]_, I wanted to see changes to server-rendered layout or template without having to manually reload the page.
+When using _[Vite Ruby]_, I wanted to see changes to server-rendered layouts and templates without having to manually reload the page.

 Also, in _[JS From Routes]_ path helpers are generated when Rails reload is triggered.